AndroidCabin/RuntimePermission/README.md

 First, we start an Activity with transparent theme from the background.
 Then we request permissions and handle the result in the transparent Activity.
-Finally, the result will be delivered via a BroadcastReceriver.
+Finally, the result will be delivered via a BroadcastReceiver.

-the code like below:
+Here is two ways to request permission.
+In the first way, we use it in a Service.
+The code like below:
 ```java
 public class MyService extends Service implements OnPermissionRequestResult {